sejfovskienes/training_model/README.md

 ### Train6.1 (inside train6.ipynb)
 Used ../dataset/dataset_v4.csv dataset.
 Added sin and cos transformation for the day and month.
 Resulted with R² Score: -0.0316 and Mean Squared Error: 0.0174.

+### Train7
+Used smaller version of the main dataset(from 2015 up to today).
+The training performs well up to some point but then predicts constant values.
+Resulted with R² Score: -0.7118 and Mean Squared Error: 0.0590.